Barandis/kessel/src/docs/parsers/sequence.md

 #### Parameters

-* `...ps` A series of parsers to apply to the input, one at a time, in order.
+* `...ps`: A series of parsers to apply to the input, one at a time, in order.

 #### Success